SteveJonk/zinq-store/README.md

 # Zinq Redesign

-A redesign for the website of Zinq.
+A design for the webshop of Zinq.
 It's a gsap powered website.